To complement our standard air, ocean and road services, AFI also offers project forwarding. We plan and execute the most demanding sensitive moves.

 Our inclusive service also incorporates:

-Contact our project team
+Contact our project team for further information.

 In May 2017, AFI was entrusted by the World Heritage Air Museum (WHAM) in Detroit, Michigan, USA to plan and arrange the export of a classic former military aircraft from the UK to the USA.
 The WHAM is a “non-profit organization which specializes in the restoration of Cold War Era jets and bringing them back to flight to inspire the youth of America”